somework/p2p-path-finder/docs/api/index.md

 `PathSearchConfigBuilder::withHopLimits(int $minimumHops, int $maximumHops): self`

 Configures the minimum and maximum allowed number of hops in a resulting path.

+### withResultLimit
+`PathSearchConfigBuilder::withResultLimit(int $limit): self`

+Limits how many paths should be returned by the search service.

 ### build
 `PathSearchConfigBuilder::build(): SomeWork\P2PPathFinder\Application\Config\PathSearchConfig`